gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     | returns ``True`` if the B button was pressed since the last check, or ``False`` if not.

-| The code examples below tend to use is_pressed rather than was_pressed.
+| The code examples below use is_pressed rather than was_pressed since is_pressed works better when the button is **held down.**
+| was_pressed requires separate pressing for it to return True.

 ----